CMHayden/Learning/Docker/README.md

 The EXPOSE instruction enables someone who wants to run a container from your image to know which ports they should redirect to the outside world using the -p flag of the docker run command.

+### Wrapping up

+For further details on creation of docker files, you can [check here](https://docs.docker.com/engine/reference/builder/).

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap.